Q. Describe the most common types of jobs you do for your clients.

 Q. Why does your work stand out from others who do what you do?

-A. Iím a career specialist who approaches careers from a life perspective; not a career professional who approaches life from a career perspective.
+A. Because I'm a Career Specialist who approaches careers from a life perspective; not a career professional who approaches life from a career perspective.
+My deep and diverse work background coupled with the menagerie of psychology disciplines that I draw from, enable me to bring insights, clarity, and solutions that many can not.

 Q. What do you like most about your job?

-A. What I like most about my job is that it allows me to help people put things in perspective, assist others in framing greater possibilities, and provide people with the tools they need to remove barriers to growth to achieve career and life success.
+A. What I like most about what I do is that it allows me to help clients fulfill their potential which enables them to grow.
 It's not a job; it's a calling.

 Q. What questions do customers most commonly ask you?
 What's your answer?

 A. Most people are confused about counseling and coaching.
 Counseling is basically a one-off deal.
-I make arrangements to meet with someone for an hour, they come with questions, and I help facilitate answers.
+I make arrangements to meet with someone for an hour, they come with questions, and I provide answers.
 Coaching is ongoing.
 Much in the same way a coach advises his team throughout a season, coaching clients lasts for a set period of time; typically, until they've reached a goal, or they are well on their way.
-It's up to them to estimate how much, and how long, they will need me, based on their goals.
+It's up to them to estimate how much, and how long, they will need my coaching based on their goals or some other benchmark that they set.

 Q. What do you wish customers knew about you or your profession?

-A. Life coaching is really about getting in tune and in touch with the needs of people as it relates problems they wish to solve.
+A. Life coaching is really about getting in tune and in touch with the needs of people as it relates to the problems they wish to solve.
 There is no substitute for experience.

 Q. How did you decide to get in your line of work?

 A. I didn't choose my line of work; it chose me.
 I was a personal manager in the music industry for a decade, and in that role, I was essentially a "career coach."
-It was more hands-on than what I do now, but the principles are essentially the same: providing guidance and helping people frame possibilities.
+It was more hands-on than what I do now, but the principles are essentially the same: providing guidance, direction, and support for the purpose of helping others reach professional goals.

 Q. Do you do any sort of continuing education to stay up on the latest developments in your field?

 A. Lots of research on work happiness and positive psychology.
-It's really important that I keep abreast on studies that provide me with scientific insights into what impacts career success; especially as it relates to one's subjective well-being.
+It's really important that I keep abreast on studies that provide me with scientific insights into what impacts career success.
+It's one of the reasons why I became an Adjunct Professor of Career Studies & Professional Development at San Francisco State University.
+Academia keeps you dialed into the latest research, and research mode.

 Q. If you have a complicated pricing system for your service, please give all the details here.

 A. My pricing is simple: it's a flat rate for an hour session.
 After the initial phone conversation, I will determine if their needs and my objectives can be met in an hour, and they are charged accordingly.
-I'm flexible when it comes to extending the session to two hours, but anything beyond two hours has to be divided into multiple sessions, which of course, becomes coaching at that point - which can be done via the phone.
+I'm flexible when it comes to extending the session to two hours, but anything beyond two hours has to be divided into multiple sessions, which of course, becomes coaching at that point.

 Q. What is your greatest strength?

-A. My highy refined interpersonal communication skills.
-I have an innate ability to quickly understand people; know what they are about, what makes them tick, and what truly motivates them.
+A. My interpersonal communication skills - especially my listening skills.
+People often comment that I "get" them.
+I have an innate ability to quickly understand people; know what they are about, what makes them tick, and what barriers to growth will need help overcoming.